About

 You can navigate in the documentation using the tabs in the top.

 I needed a simple way to draw network diagrams for my documentation.
-I found some existing tools on the web but I didn't like the way to store the diagrams.
+I found some existing tools on the web, but I didn't like how they stored the diagrams.

-I wanted something more simple and more "code" like.
-You can easily store your diagram source in a git repository, or any documentation system.
-You can even use the generated URL to jump on the editor quickly.
+I wanted something simpler and more "code-like".
+You can easily store your diagram source in a Git repository or any documentation system.
+You can even use the generated URL to open the editor quickly.

 More info on GitHub